 Vendors must complete a Vendor Application and IRS Form W9.
-Once received by the County, the vendor will be added tot he database.
+Once received by the County, the vendor will be added to the database.
 The forms must be filled out prior to any award.
-These forms can be found at the following link:

-To respond to a County solicitation, vendors must register in the County's e-Procurement system at the following link:
+To respond to a County solicitation, vendors must register in the County's e-Procurement system.

 - Workers' Compensation- Statutory, as required by the State of South Carolina.